influxdata/influxdata-operator/README.md

 ```

-#### Create "on-demand" Backups
+#### Create "on-demand" Backups & Store it on S3 Bucket .

+As the backup files stores in S3 bucket , you need first to exec the secret yaml file "deploy/crds/influxdata_v1alpha1_aws_creds.yaml"

+Note : awsAccessKeyId & awsSecretAccessKey are <base64encoded>.

-First you need to change the database name field in the yaml file to contain the database name that you wants to backup .
+in order to take backup for testdb , you need to specify the database name in yaml file "deploy/crds/influxdata_v1alpha1_backup_cr.yaml"

-Ex : the yaml file below will backed up the testdb database .
+The below yaml file will take backup for testdb and store it in s3://influxdb-backup-restore/backup/ in US-WEST-2 Region .

 ```
 apiVersion: influxdata.com/v1alpha1